Chicken Mushroom Buckwheat

 Directions

-• Decrease heat to low-high.
-Add the chicken pieces and sear them for about 5 minutes, stirring occasionally, until no longer pink.
+• Increase the heat slightly to medium.
+Add the chicken pieces and cook for about 5 minutes, stirring occasionally, until they are no longer pink and lightly seared.

-• When the buckwheat is ready, return the mushrooms, turn the heat of, and remove from the stopover.
-Optionally add 1-2 tablespoons of butter for a richer taste.
-Cover and let it stay for 5-10 minutes.
-Then slightly fluff it up with a fork or spatula and serve.
-Enjoy!
+• Once the buckwheat is almost tender (al dente), return the mushrooms to the pan.
+Turn off the heat and remove from the burner.
+If desired, stir in 1–2 tablespoons of butter for added richness.
+Cover and let rest for 5–10 minutes, then gently fluff with a fork or spatula before serving.

 It’s been so long since I’ve made groats!
 This looks like a yummy lunch for me this week—it’s currently snowing and I’ll need something hot!